jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 # Trust but verify

-Be wary of the blog posts that offer silver bullets and never mention any drawbacks.
-Always test on multiple browsers and device types.
+Be wary of the blog posts that offer silver bullets and never mention any drawbacks. **Always test on multiple browsers and device types.**

+For example, `<link rel=preload>` is a great feature when used properly and when it fits your need, but when not used with care, it may actually downgrade the performance by over-prioritizing certain requests, at the expense of the more important ones.

+Another example: `<script type="module">` / `<script nomodule>` is a promising pattern for shipping modern JavaScript to modern browsers and transpiled ES5 to legacy ones, but it results in [duplicated requests in some browsers](https://gist.github.com/jakub-g/5fc11af85a061ca29cc84892f1059fec).

 # Remember that one size does not fit all